in-toto/in-toto/demo/README.md

  1. Toto wraps the command `vi foo.py`,
  1. hashes the product `foo.py`,
  1. stores the hash to a piece of link metadata,
- 1. signs the metadata with Bob's private key, and
+ 1. signs the metadata with Bob's private key and
  1. stores everything to `write-code.link`.

 ### Package (Carl)
 Now, we will perform Carl’s `package` step.
-Execute the following commands to change to Carl's directory and `tar` up Bob's foo.py
+Execute the following commands to change to Carl's directory and `tar` up Bob's `foo.py`:

 ```shell
 cd ../functionary_carl